Sods2021/SODS-HacktoberFest-2022/README.md

 - Check for existing issues or create your own issues and wait for it to be assigned to you.
 - Fork the repository
 - Clone the forked repository to your local machine
-- Create a folder with the name of the data structure or algorithm or solution to a question you want to add if it is not present.
+- Create a folder with the name of the data analytics or Machine Learning or solution to a question you want to add if it is not present.
 - Add the code to that folder
 - Add a README.md file to the folder explaining the code with proper documentation
 - Open the command prompt and cd into the repository folder